FreeCAD/FPA/_programs/job_offers.md

 ### FreeCAD Professional Network Lead (Posted 2 July 2025)

-The FPA is seeking applicants to create and maintain the FreeCAD Professional Network.
+The FPA is seeking applicants to create the FreeCAD Professional Network.

 * The funds will be awarded to a single grantee responsible for launching the project.
 * This grantee will report directly to the FPA board.